Indian Immigration Services Team

 Reflecting the Diversity and Unity of India

-When and Where To Celebrate Ganesh Chaturthi festival in India?
+When and Where to Celebrate Ganesh Chaturthi Festival in India?

-Ganesh Chaturthi is a Festival of Joy and Enthusiasm on the propitious day of the fourth day of the waxing moon period, called Shukla Chaturthi, in Hindu lunar month of Bhadrapad.
-This normally takes place either in the month of August or September every year according to Hindu lunar calendar.
-The celebrations go on in a period of 10 days, and the culmination of the festivities is the grandeur of Anant Chaturdashi, which is the last day of the festival.
+Ganesh Chaturthi is a Festival of Joy and Enthusiasm on the propitious day of the fourth day of the waxing moon period, called Shukla Chaturthi, in the Hindu lunar month of Bhadrapad.
+This normally takes place either in the month of August or September every year according to the Hindu lunar calendar.
+The celebrations go on for a period of 10 days, and the culmination of the festivities is the grandeur of Anant Chaturdashi, which is the last day of the festival.

 The urban landscape is then turned into a marvelous show with huge processions supported by musical bands and dances in the streets that are full of people.